-If so, go ahead and read this blog to know what habits successful PMI-PBA® people installed in their exam preparation.
+If so, go ahead and read this blog to know what habits successful PMI-PBA® exam certified people installed in their exam preparation.

 To make interaction happen, besides my daily availability on iZenBridge Forum, every alternate Saturday, I conduct a clarification session to discuss exam related doubts.
 Just to share, recently I received feedback from one of my student

 The clarification sessions are the best thing I’m impressed about, as those sessions address key knowledge areas.